salimamoukou/acv00/README.md

 The computation for a regressor is similar, you have to replace "_clf" in each function with "_reg".
 If you don't want to use multi-threaded (due to scaling or memory problem), you have to add "_nopa" to each function (e.g. compute_sdp_clf ==> compute_sdp_clf_nopa).
-You can also compute the different values needed in cache by setting cache=True in ACVTree initialization e.g. ACVTree(model, data, cache=True).
+You can also compute the different values needed in cache by setting cache=True in ACVTree initialization e.g. ACVTree(model, data_bground, cache=True).
 ## Examples and tutorials (a lot more to come...)
 We can find a tutorial of the usages of ACV in [demo_acv](https://github.com/salimamoukou/acv00/blob/main/notebooks/demo_acv_explainer) and the notebooks below demonstrate different use cases for ACV.
 Look inside the notebook directory of the repository if you want to try playing with the original notebooks yourself.